hpoit/MLN.jl/README.md

 Inputs, in three parts

 1. MLN program
    * Predicate definitions (constants and variables) (user beliefs) (optional)
    * e.g. Zika reported *and* unreported cases increased after the 2016 Olympics

    * Rule definitions (constants and variables with weights, 0.0-1.0) (optional)
    * e.g. Belief is 0.9 that it did

 2. Evidence (observed constants and variables) (optional)
    * e.g. US, Hawaii, Canada, Cuba, Puerto Rico, Haiti, Brazil, Poland, Singapore cases increased

 3. MAP Query (user questions about a closed or open world)
    * e.g. Did Zika cases, reported and not, increase for all countries?

    Marginal Query (user questions about an element within a world)
    * e.g. Did Zika unreported cases in Greenland increase?

 Outputs, of two types

 1. MAP inference (broad learning)
    * e.g. Reported and unreported Zika cases increased for countries x, y, z

 2. Marginal inference (narrow learning)
    * e.g. Unreported Zika cases in Greenland increased by a likelihood of 64%

+   test